 Rutpela maculata

-Habitat: Common beetle usually found on woodland hedgerows during June and July.
-Adults are active in warm weather feeding on nectar and pollen.
-The larvae live in moist decaying wood for 2-3 years with pupation occurring inside a cell formed in the wood.
-Adults are short-lived by comparison living only for 2-4 weeks.
+Measuring between 13 and 20mm in length, this beetle has yellow and black elytra.
+It is commonly found on woodland hedgerows during the months of June and July.
+The adults are active in warm weather, where they feed on nectar and pollen.
+The larvae develop in moist, decaying wood for a period of 2 to 3 years, with pupation happening inside a cell created in the wood.
+In contrast, the adult beetles have a shorter lifespan, typically living only 2 to 4 weeks.

 #